Levi Silliman Ives: Episcopal Church career

 Ives was rector of Trinity Church, Southwark, Philadelphia, Pennsylvania, from 1823 to 1827; later he served as assistant minister at Trinity Church, New York, and as rector at St. James Church, Lancaster, Pennsylvania, until 1831.

 After the unexpected death of the Right Reverend John Stark Ravenscroft in 1830, Ives was elected bishop of North Carolina on May 21, 1831.
 He was the 25th bishop of the ECUSA, and was consecrated by bishops William White, Henry Ustick Onderdonk, and Benjamin Treadwell Onderdonk.
 For many years Ives's views and those of the lay delegates of the diocese coincided.
 As a bishop Ives took great interest in the education and religious training of the black community.

 Having become deeply attracted to the Oxford Movement while studying Church history, Ives founded a religious community called the Brotherhood of the Holy Cross at Valle Crucis, North Carolina.
 Its members (a few clergymen and zealous laymen) observed a community rule and preached Tractarian ideas.
 Ives was sympathetic to the idea that a number of Anglican practices, rituals, and theological ideas had been too hastily been discarded during the English Reformation.
-These views were not shared by members of the Low Church party who felt that it tended to obscure the differences between Anglicanism and Roman Catholicism.
+These views were not shared by members of the Low Church party who felt that it tended to obscure the differences between Anglicanism and Catholicism.
 So enthusiastic was the brotherhood for Tractarian theories that in 1848, Ives was arraigned before the convention of the Episcopal Church.
 His explanations were accepted for a time, but the "Brotherhood of the Holy Cross" was dissolved.